CrowdStrike/falcon-helm/helm-charts/falcon-self-hosted-registry-assessment/README.md

 ### Optional.
 Configure which repositories to scan

 By default, SHRA scans all repositories in your configured registries.
 However, you can tailor SHRA with a repository allowlist to limit scanning to specific repositories within a registry.
 This reduces the overall scan load and limits the results to the repositories that are important to you.

 To create a list of allowed repositories within a registry, add a comma-separated list of repository names to the `registryConfigs.*.allowedRepositories` parameter.
 This restricts SHRA to scan only the repositories you specify, rather than scanning all repositories in the registry.

-For example, your configuration might look like this:
+Each entry in the comma separated list should be exact repository paths or a glob pattern.

+Repositories can also be ignored by using the `registryConfigs.*.ignoredRepositories` parameter.
+This parameter is a comma-separated list of repository names that you want to exclude from the assessment.
+Similar to the allowedRepositories field, you can supply either exact repository paths or glob patterns.

+#### Configuration

+The filters are added to the registryConfigs for each type with the following structure:

 ```yaml
 registryConfigs: